 When you apply for a student loan, you’re looking for resources to help you reach your goals: further education, more competitiveness in the job market, a step toward reaching that dream career you’ve had on your mind since you were eleven years old.
 On average, 1.4 million people take out private student loans each year in the hopes that they too will have access to financing to help them reach their goals.
 Unfortunately, not everyone is able to qualify for a loan upon first application.
 But at Climb Credit, we want everyone to be able to hone their applications, so they may re-apply with different results.
-While there are no guarantees, here are some ways you can strengthen your student loan application and increase the possibility of approval.
+While there are no guarantees, here are some student loan application tips to increase the possibility of approval.

 Add a student loan co-borrower

 If you don’t initially qualify for a Climb loan, we don’t say “we’re sorry, but you can’t receive financing from us.”
 Instead, we ask you to reapply with a co-borrower: someone who signs onto the loan with you and agrees to pay if you’re unable.
 For all Climb loans, if the co-borrower is fully qualifying, so is the borrower, regardless of credit history or income.
 Thus, applying with a co-borrower greatly increases your chances of approval — and even increases the chance of a lower interest rate.
 Be sure, however, that both parties are fully aware of what is expected from a student loan co-borrower and what cosigning a student loan entails.

 Check your credit report